John Cassavetes: 1960s

 In 1961 Cassavetes signed a seven-year deal with Paramount.
-Cassavetes directed two movies for Hollywood in the early 1960s – Too Late Blues (1961) and A Child Is Waiting (1963).
-A Child Is Waiting (1963) starred Burt Lancaster and Judy Garland.
-He also starred in the CBS western series Rawhide, in the episode "Incident Near Gloomy River" (1961).
+Cassavetes directed two movies for Hollywood in the early 1960s: Too Late Blues (1961); A Child Is Waiting (1963) starring Burt Lancaster and Judy Garland.
+He starred in the CBS western series Rawhide in the episode Incident Near Gloomy River (1961).
 In the 1963–1964 season he was cast in the ABC medical drama about psychiatry, Breaking Point.
 In 1964, he again co-starred with his wife, this time in an episode of The Alfred Hitchcock Hour anthology program, and in 1965, he appeared on ABC's western series, The Legend of Jesse James.
 In the same year, he also guest-starred in the World War II series Combat!, in the episode "S.I.W.", and as the insane nuclear scientist Everett Lang in Voyage to the Bottom of the Sea, season 2, episode "The Peacemaker".

 With payment for his work on television, as well as a handful of film acting jobs, he was able to relocate to California and to make his subsequent films independent of any studio, as Shadows had been made.
-The films in which he acted with this intention include Don Siegel's The Killers (1964), the motorcycle gang movie Devil's Angels (1967), The Dirty Dozen (1967), for which he was nominated for an Academy Award for Best Supporting Actor, the Guy Woodhouse lead originally intended for Robert Redford in Roman Polanski's Rosemary's Baby (1968), and The Fury (1978).
+The films in which he acted with this intention include Don Siegel's The Killers (1964), the motorcycle gang movie Devil's Angels (1967), The Dirty Dozen (1967), for which he was nominated for an Academy Award for Best Supporting Actor, the Guy Woodhouse lead (originally intended for Robert Redford) in Roman Polanski's Rosemary's Baby (1968), and The Fury (1978).
 Cassavetes portrayed the murderer in a 1972 episode of the TV crime series Columbo, titled "Étude in Black".
 Cassavetes and series star Peter Falk had previously starred together in the 1969 mob action thriller Machine Gun McCain.
+The two later starred in Elaine May's film Mikey and Nicky (1976).

 Faces (1968) was the second film to be both directed and independently financed by Cassavetes.
 The film starred his wife Gena Rowlands—whom he had married during his struggling actor days—John Marley, Seymour Cassel and Val Avery, as well as several first-time actors, such as lead actress Lynn Carlin and industry fringies like Vince Barbi.
 It depicts the slow disintegration of a contemporary marriage.
 The film reportedly took three years to make, and was made largely in the Cassavetes home.
 Faces was nominated for three Academy Awards: Best Original Screenplay, Best Supporting Actor, and Best Supporting Actress.
 Around this time, Cassavetes formed "Faces International" as a distribution company to handle all of his films.